Edward Olivares Preview, Player Props: Royals vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff is second in the league with a collective 9.4 strikeouts per nine innings.

-- The White Sox's 4.95 team ERA ranks 27th across all MLB pitching staffs.

-- White Sox pitchers combine to give up 190 total home runs at a rate of 1.4 per game (fourth-most in baseball).
+- White Sox pitchers combine to allow the fourth-most home runs in baseball (196 total, 1.4 per game).

-- His most recent appearance was on Wednesday against the Baltimore Orioles, when the right-hander threw six innings, surrendering five earned runs while giving up six hits.
+- The righty's most recent appearance was on Tuesday against the Kansas City Royals, when he tossed 5 1/3 innings, surrendering four earned runs while allowing eight hits.

 © 2023 Data Skrive.
 All rights reserved.